ahl1u/ahl1u/README.md

 ### Hi there 👋

+I'm a sophomore at UNC, majoring in Computer Science and Business.

+I'm passionate about software development, am delving into AI-driven projects and have hands-on experience in Binary Expansion Testing and Sentiment Analysis using ML models.
+Explore my repository to see the projects and research I've engaged in!
 <!--
 **ahl1u/ahl1u** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.